rrohan2/cv-multitask-learning-project/README.md

 ## Repository Structure

-> ⚠️ **Note:**
+>  **Note:**
-> This repository includes several folders from earlier experimentation and development phases.
-> For final, clean implementations used in the **report and presentation**, refer to:
+> This GitHub repository is still a work in progress.
+Over the course of the semester, we experimented with different approaches and ideas, which led to several folders and scripts being added over time.
+> We plan to clean up, reorganize, and document everything in a more readable and modular structure in the near future.

+### For now, please refer to the `final-submission` branch.

+We have created a **separate branch** named `final-submission` for evaluation and report purposes.
+This branch contains only the two clean, final directories used in our write-up and presentation:

-- `yolo_seg_depth/` – Final multitask model with YOLOv8 detection head
+- `yolo_seg_depth/` – Final multitask implementation with YOLOv8 detection head
-- `ssd_seg_depth/` – Final multitask model with SSD detection head
+- `ssd_seg_depth/` – Final multitask implementation with SSD detection head

-All other folders can be **ignored for now** unless needed for future exploration.
-We will arrange the repo for better readability in the future
+All other directories in the `main` branch (e.g., legacy scripts, experimental trials) can be **ignored for submission**.
+They may be useful for future improvements or extensions of the project.

+> We will continue to update and refine this repository going forward.

 ## Run Inference Locally